 Alert!!
 We are currently having some problems with the download form.
 In case you send it and you do not get the download link in few hours, please let us know by sending an e-mail to firstname.lastname@example.org and we will send you the link again.
 We apologize for the inconvenience.

-GIM is a registered software for the kinematic analysis of planar and spatial mechanisms and static analysis of planar structures, created by the COMPMECH research group in the University of the Basque Country UPV/EHU.
+GIM is a registered general purpose software for the kinematics and dynamics analysis of planar and spatial mechanisms, created by the COMPMECH research group in the University of the Basque Country UPV/EHU.
 The software is licensed under the assumption that it will only be used for educational purposes, no profitable task should be performed with it, and the owners do not assume any liability for the use of the software.
-This is a limited version that will expire by September 2019.
+This is a limited version that will expire by January 2023.
 It requires an updated Windows operating system.
-In September 2019 a new version will be available.
+In January 2023 a new version will be available.
 That new version will also allow the dynamic analysis of planar mechanisms.